oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 - A public _canonical_ constructor with the same signature as the state description, which initializes each field from the corresponding argument
 - Implementation of `equals()`, `hashCode()` and `toString()`

-The code fragments from `EndOfGameTest` class below verify the automatic members are indeed available.
+The code fragments from the `EndOfGameTest` class below verify the automatic members are indeed available.

 ```java
 private EndOfGame getTestEndOfGame(){